shenef/Boktai-Speedrunning/src/boktai/28-dungeons.md

 ### Solar Tree

-- plant 2 Speednuts
+- plant 2 Speed Nuts

-### 3x Deserted Arsenal
+### Deserted Arsenal

-- Gains a total of +18 Speednuts and +3 Bombs
+Finish this Dungeon three times.
+This gains you a total of +18 Speed Nuts and +3 Bombs.

+Note: Any% recently switched from two completions back to one completion.
+It's likely that, even in 28 Dungeons, good item routing could reduce it from three completions to two or even one.

 ### Stairs of Trial

-- Don't use a Speednut after the puzzle
+- Don't use a Speed Nut after the puzzle
 - ![Stairs of Trial](./assets/images/28D_stairs-of-trial.webp)

 ### Ruined Cemetery

+...

 ### Firetop Mountain